-If normally cat, who, let’s say is free fed, runs trough the house, claws carpets and then bites everyone whom he sees, eventually is neutered, he may lose interest in all the behavior expressed before.
-That’s good because we want our cats be calm, but this also means, if no playing is introduced, his only remaining activity will be eating.
+If normally cat, who, let’s say is free fed, runs through the house, claws carpets and then bites everyone whom he sees, eventually is neutered, he may lose interest in all the behavior expressed before.
+That’s good because we want our cats to be calm, but this also means, if no playing is introduced, his only remaining activity will be eating.
 And, if he is left on free feeding, he may indulge it endlessly.
 Play with your cat regularly!!
 It has many benefits.

 Cat myth #4 Home prepared food is expensive and time consuming

 This myth is likely made up as an excuse to feed dry kibble food.
 We agree, it’s easier.
 What can actually beat pouring few kibbles in the bowl few times, or even once per day?
 Nothing!

 However, preparing food at home, depending on the recipe is not at all hard or time consuming.